 4. Bryant Park Christmas Tree

-And when you go to see this tree, I recommend that you take a walk through the park and take into account all the things you can see and do in Bryant Park.
+And when you go to see this tree, I recommend you take a walk through the park and take into account all the things you can see and do in Bryant Park.

 5. Wall Street Christmas Tree

 Located next to the New York Stock Exchange building, this is one of the largest trees in the city and was the first to have electric lights in the city.
 Previously, Christmas trees were lit with candles, but, as you can imagine, this was a very dangerous practice.